wilfredgatimu/30Kwh-Off-Grid-Solar-System/README.md

 - **Risk**: 119 Deficit Days total, 34% from Plant_5, Plant_6, Plant_2

-## Data Engineering
+### Data Engineering
-Daily plant tables were combined using SQL
+-Daily plant tables were combined using SQL.
+You find this in [sql/data_cleaning.sql](sql/data_cleaning.sql):
+-**'CREATED TABLE solar_daily_system'** created and Defined a clean schema for  solar data:
+-**'UNION ALL'** Combined the 9 plants into one table for analysis -**Portfolio KPIs**: Production totals, consumption, grid feed-in, and battery efficiency queries are included

 **Dataset Structure**
 ## Dataset Schema